soulim/q/README.md

 ### Security

   - The extension never communicates directly with the host.
 The communication is controlled by the browser.
-  - The extension cannot send any arbituary command to the host to execute.
+  - The extension cannot send any arbitrary command to the host to execute.
 In other words, it cannot request to execute `rm -rf /`.
   - The extension does not have access to the list of configured commands.
 It "knows" all commands only by their IDs.

 ## Contributing